sonic-net/SONiC/doc/nat/nat_design_spec.md

 NatOrch queries the translation activity status of each of the dynamic entries every sampling period.
 Static entries are not monitored for inactivity.
 If the dynamic entry is not active for 2 consecutive sampling periods, the entry is removed from the connection tracking table in the Kernel.
 Entries are removed from the kernel to keep the connections in the kernel in sync with the entries in the hardware.
 That will trigger the removal of the entries from APP_DB and ASIC_DB.

 ### 3.3.3.3 Handling the failed NAT entries
+Once the error handling framework is in place, the following changes handle the failed NAT entries from SAI:
 NatOrch listens on the notifications of the failed NAT entries from the Syncd.
 For the failed NAT entries, NatOrch removes the corresponding entries from the internal cache and from the conntrack table.
 That will remove the entry from the APP_DB.